Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

-Avoid the drugstore cheapies that your grandmother wears, and opt for a stabilizing foot bed like Superfeet - a brand trusted amongst hikers and backpackers.
+Avoid the drugstore cheapies that your grandmother wears, and opt for a stabilizing footbed like Superfeet - a brand trusted amongst hikers and backpackers.

-Sometimes it's All About the Socks
+Sometimes It's All About the Socks

 You can spend $300 on a pair of Italian hiking boots, but if you don't wear the right socks, you just threw your money away.

 Always opt for socks that are specially made for hiking and backpacking.
-Generally you have two options: wool or synthetic.
+Generally, you have two options: wool or synthetic.
 Though some people swear by synthetic hiking socks, I generally feel that a good pair of MERINO wool hiking socks are the best thing for your feet.

-Merino is a non-itch wool, harvested from Merino sheep, generally from New Zealand.
+Merino is non-itch wool, harvested from Merino sheep, generally from New Zealand.
 The New Zealand Merinos graze in an extreme disparity of temperatures, hence their wool keeps you warmer in the winter and cooler in the summer.
 If you are looking to impress people, the fancy term is thermal regulation.

 Yes, some outfitters have "try-on" socks, but do you know the last time (if ever) they were washed?

-Opposed to cotton socks, merino socks last for years and will last longer if you wash them inside out with cold water, and tumble dry low.
+As opposed to cotton socks, merino socks last for years and will last longer if you wash them inside out with cold water, and tumble dry low.
 Using fabric softener will inhibit merino's natural wicking ability.

-Many backpackers wear two pairs of socks, one lightweight polypropylene wicking sock and a thicker wool sock.
+Many backpackers wear two pairs of socks, one lightweight polypropylene wicking sock, and a thicker wool sock.
 Tradition holds that this system reduces friction, hence preventing blisters.
 Personally, most hikers I know stopped the two sock system by upgrading to a superior merino sock.
 But, if the two sock system works for you, continue doing it.